Skip to content

 Description

-flue dev builds the selected project, starts a local server, watches project files, and reloads after relevant changes.
+flue dev starts a local server, watches project files, and reloads after relevant changes.
 Editing, creating, or deleting an auto-discovered flue.config.* file restarts the local development session with freshly resolved configuration.
 Explicit --config <path> files are watched even when they live outside the project root.
 A configuration restart interrupts active local requests and streaming connections.
 When an edited configuration is invalid, the command waits for the next configuration change and starts a new session after the error is corrected.

 Options